davidsbatista/davidsbatista.net/_posts/2023-07-11-Machine_Learning_in_Production.md

 __Modelling__: how to approach the modelling of the data to solve the problem assuring the algorithm does well on the training data and test data but also positively impacts any business metrics.
 Auditing the framework by brainstorming ways the system might go wrong, e.g.: performance on subsets of data (e.g., ethnicity, gender), the prevalence of specific errors/outputs, and performance on rare classes.

+__Deployment__: deployment vs. maintenance and deployment patterns:
+- Shadow mode: model is deployed and make predictions in the background, and those are only used to evaluate the quality.
-__Deployment__: deployment vs. maintenance and deployment patterns.
-Shadow mode; Canary deployment: roll out to a small fraction (say 5%) of traffic initially monitor the system and ramp up traffic gradually;
+- Canary deployment: roll out to a small fraction (say 5%) of traffic initially monitor the system and ramp up traffic gradually.
-blue-green deployment: router sends a request to old/blue or to new/green, it enables easy rollback.
-Monitoring: software/hardware metrics, input metrics, output metrics, thresholds for alarms, adapt metrics and thresholds over time
+- Blue-Green deployment: router sends a request to old/blue or to new/green, it enables easy rollback.
+Monitoring: software/hardware metrics, input metrics, output metrics, thresholds for alarms, adapt metrics and thresholds over time.

 <br>